codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/ci-integrations/codefresh-classic.md

 {% endraw %}
 {% endhighlight yaml %}

-### Codefresh Classic-Codefresh integration arguments
+## CI pipeline-GitOps integration settings
 The table describes the arguments required to connect Codefresh Classic to Codefresh.

 >Except for Git branch and Git repo which are required, you can omit other Git provider arguments.
 Codefresh retrieves the required values from the runtime context selected for the integration.

-For the complete argument reference, see [CI integration argument reference]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/#ci-integration-argument-reference).
+For the complete argument reference, see [CI integration for GitOps argument reference]({{site.baseurl}}/docs/gitops-integrations/ci-integrations/#ci-integration-argument-reference).

 {: .table .table-bordered .table-hover}